near/NEPs/specs/Standards/Sould Bound Token/README.md

 - Should we use NEP-171 Mint and NEP-171 Burn (instead of revoke) events?
 If the events will be emitted by registry, then we need new events to include the contract address.
 Since the native token ID is different in SBT and NFT, we should probably keep SBT events version
 - Also confirm that only the registry emits the events.
 - Decide if we need to keep memo in the events.
+- Should we keep the proposed multi-token approach?

 ## Copyright